eloj/radix-sorting/README.md

 if not forgotten, so at least under-utilized, as over the years _quicksort_ became the go-to "default" sorting algorithm.

+Unless otherwise specified, this code is written foremost to be clear and easy to understand.

+All code is provided under the [MIT License](LICENSE).

+## Motivation

 This code can sort 40 million 32-bit integers in under half a second using a single core of an [Intel i5-3570T](https://ark.intel.com/products/65521/Intel-Core-i5-3570T-Processor-6M-Cache-up-to-3_30-GHz), a low-TDP CPU from 2012 using DDR3-1333. `std::sort` requires ~3.5s for the same task (with the caveat that it's _in-place_).

-Unless otherwise specified, this code is written foremost to be clear and easy to understand.

-## Background

-_TODO_

 ## From the top; Counting sort